Dynamic Pricing in High-Speed Railways Using Multi-Agent Reinforcement Learning: Related work

 \cite{Leibo2017Multi-agentDilemmas} introduces sequential social dilemmas, extending the concept of cooperation and competition from isolated actions to temporally extended policies rather than isolated actions, as seen in traditional matrix games like the prisoner's dilemma.
 The study demonstrates how environmental factors, such as resource abundance, shape agent behaviour and lead to conflicts over shared resources.
 Building on this, \cite{Hughes2018InequityDilemmas} explores inequity aversion as a mechanism for promoting fairness and cooperation, while \cite{Jaques2019SocialLearning} introduces causal influence rewards to enhance coordination in MARL settings.
 These studies highlight how carefully designed reward structures can incentivise cooperative behaviour even in competitive environments.

 More recent research has focused on decentralised decision making and localised cooperation in MARL.
 For instance, \cite{Yi2022LearningLearning} proposes a hierarchical framework where agents dynamically share rewards with neighbouring agents, fostering cooperation at a local level while pursuing broader objectives.
 Similarly, \cite{Xing2024ARules} considers mechanisms to sustain stable cooperation by adjusting agent strategies based on their experiences.
+Another work, \cite{Sun2025GDT:Space}, introduces adaptive grouping through group mesh topology, enabling agents with high similarity to share parameters while maintaining individual value functions and overcoming monotonicity constraints.
 These approaches underscore the importance of dynamic policies that adapt to both cooperative and competitive contexts.

 The proposed MARL framework reflects many of these principles in its design.
 Social dilemmas emerge naturally in the environment, particularly in the trade-offs between cooperative behaviours, such as synchronising connecting services, and competitive pricing strategies in overlapping markets.
 Unlike traditional team-based MARL settings, the agents in this framework operate without fixed teams, and cooperation provides localised benefits specific to the participating agents, rather than system-wide rewards.
 This dynamic aligns with real-world scenarios, where agents optimise individual profits while navigating cooperative opportunities and competitive constraints.